 Discussion:

 A couple of CIDs relate to clarification of whether TIDs indicated in UL/DL TID Bitmaps in the Traffic Info field during restricted TWT setup negotiations are negotiable.
 We propose that the TIDs indicated in the TWT Request frame are treated as such, a request, and hence the TWT Response frame shall carry the same TIDs with an appropriate TWT Setup Command, based on whether AP can accept the request or suggest an alternate or reject.
 However, if either UL and/or DL TIDs are not specified in the Request frame, those could be included in the Response frame.
+(CID deferred for further discussion.)

 A related issue is what should be the response if a TWT Request frame indicates TIDs which are not mapped to the corresponding link (in context of TID-to-Link mapping).
 An EHT STA should not include such TIDs in the TWT Request in the first place.
 However, if such a request is made, based on above point, we propose that the AP send a TWT Response frame with Reject TWT and indicate the same TIDs as in the Request frame.
 This simplifies the setup negotiation.